-The Silver Linden (Tilea tomentosa ‘Green Mountain’) is a fast-growing tree with upright branches reaching heights of 50 to 70 feet with a spread of 40 to 60 feet.
+The Silver linden Green Mountain (Tilia tomentosa ‘Green Mountain’) is a fast-growing tree with upright branches reaching heights of 50 to 70 feet with a spread of 40 to 60 feet.
 The tree is native to Europe and Asia and is popular in this country as a street tree because it is relatively free of disease and its canopy creates a dense shadow in the summer.
-The leaves of the Silver Linden are 4 to 5” long have acuminate tips and serrate edges They are green above and silvery below which creates a shimmering effect when the leaves move in the breeze.
+The leaves of the Silver linden are 4 to 5” long have acuminate tips and serrated edges They are green above and silvery below which creates a shimmering effect when the leaves move in the breeze.
 In the early summer, the rich-scented flowers are intoxicating (= lethal) to bees; nevertheless the tree is used as a source of nectar for honeybees in Southeastern Europe.
 This tree features a light gray bark; smooth on young trees becoming more ridged on mature specimens.
 In the fall the leaves of Silver Linden turn pale green to pale yellow.
 The ‘Green Mountain’ variety is a cultivar and reportedly more resistant to Japanese beetle and gypsy moth.
 In the past this species has also been known as Tilia argentea.
 (The epithet is taken from the Latin word argentum for “silver”).
 The white of the underside of the leaf is due to the white color of dense hairs (tomentose) .
 This species was introduced to Britain and America in 1767.
 It was named by the German professor of Botany in Marburg, Conrad Moench.
 The genus name comes from the Latin name for Linden or lime tree, Tilia.
 In southern Sweden it is known as the linn or lind tree and was the origin of the family name Linnaeus.
 The common name “basswood” is derived from bastwood in reference to the tough inner bark (the bast) which was used to make rope and mats.